paulo3425/githubwebhook/README.md

 Execute the command bellow to get the test environment up.
 Make sure that two services are up after run the bellow command.
         docker-compose up --build -d

+Execute the command bellow to create all tables:
+         mvn package -Dmaven.test.skip=true

 Finally execute the command bellow to run integration test:
          mvn test